getdish/dish/docs/nate.md

+for pablo:

+  - we need to generate two schemas, one for admin, one for user
-@pablo - need to make `mutate` helper accept options (noCache to replace resolveMutation in queryResolvers)
+  - need `mutate` helper accept options (noCache so we can replace resolveMutation in queryResolvers with mutate)
+  - ListPage various fixes:
+    - delete isn't removing items
+  - normalize/direct-mutate

 goal january